Ghost Typing Your Way to Hollywood

 Animation showing Ghost Typing on a computer screen

 Ghost Typing is the term I give to the character-by-character animation shown above.
-Even as computer literacy has increased it is still an animation that finds favour with movies especially if the protagonist is interacting with any form of AI.
-As we see it so often, I was wondering how difficult it would be to reproduce it on iOS.
+Even as computer literacy has increased, it is still an animation that finds favour with movies, especially if the protagonist is interacting with any form of AI.
+As we see it so often, I was curious how difficult it would be to reproduce it on iOS.
 This post is about that process and some of the dead ends I went down.

 class SingleLineViewController: UIViewController {